 E.g. to compute the GCF and LCM of 12 and 40 using the Venn diagram approach.

-Note that if two numbers have no primes in common, then their GCF is 1 and their LCM is simply their product.
+Note that if two numbers have no primes in common, their GCF is 1, and their LCM is simply their product.
 For example, 35 (= 5 x 7) and 6 (= 2 x 3) have no common prime numbers.
-Therefore, their GCF is 1 and their LCM is 35 x 6 = 210.
+Therefore, their GCF is 1, and their LCM is 35 x 6 = 210.

 Be careful: even though you have no primes in the common area, the GCF is not 0 but 1.

-Now let’s have a look at how GCF and LCM are useful in solving GMAT questions.
+Now let’s look at how GCF and LCM are useful in solving GMAT questions.

 Solution – Before we get to the number of rows, it is important to get the maximum size of each row.
 The maximum size of each row is the GCF of 16 and 40 (8).
-If you happen to get confused between using GCF and LCM, just remember that GCF is either equal to smaller number or even smaller.
-Once we have size of each row (the GCF), number of rows of girls = 2 (16/8) and number of rows of boys = 5 (40/8).
-Hence, total number of rows = 2+5 = 7.
+If you get confused between using GCF and LCM, just remember that GCF is equal to a smaller number or even smaller.
+Once we have the size of each row (the GCF), the number of rows of girls = 2 (16/8), and the number of rows of boys = 5 (40/8).
+Hence, the total number of rows = 2+5 = 7.

 Question – The number of cartons in a coastal store can be divided evenly into 25 equal shipments by ship or 15 equal shipments by boat.
 What is the smallest number of cartons that could be in the store?

-Solution – The question says that the number of cartons is evenly divisible by both 25 and 15; in other words, it’s a common multiple of 25 and 15.
-Again, in case you are confused, just remember that LCM gives a value which is equal to or bigger than the greater of the two numbers.
-It is clear that number of cartons must be greater than 25 and 15, hence answer is their LCM = 75.
+Solution – The question says that the number of cartons is evenly divisible by 25 and 15; in other words, it’s a common multiple of 25 and 15.
+Again, in case you are confused, just remember that LCM gives a value equal to or greater than the greater of the two numbers.
+It is clear that the number of cartons must be greater than 25 and 15.
+Hence answer is their LCM = 75.

 Question – The integers m and p are such that 2 is less than m and m is less than p.
 Also, m is not a factor of p.
 If r is the remainder when p is divided by m, is r > 1.